jacobbabula/GoblinTrap/docs/V4_EXPERIMENT_SPEC.md

 # GoblinTrap v4: cost-constrained extension

 This protocol was written before running the v4 matrix.
-The questions and design were informed by v3 results and the user's review.
-This is a locally recorded exploratory protocol, not external preregistration or independent validation.
+The questions and design were informed by v3 results.

 ## Question and estimand